d365collaborative/PSOAuthHelper/docs/Invoke-PasswordGrant.md

 Accept wildcard characters: False
 ```

-### -ClientSecret
+### -Username
-The Client Secret that you want to use for the authentication process
+Username for the user that you want to authenticate as

 ```yaml
 Type: String